tembo-io/tembo-stacks/reconciler/README.md

   - Delete `PostgresCluster`.
   - Delete namespace.

-Once the reconciler performs these actions, the reconciler will send the following information back to a queue from which `cp-service` will ready and flow back up to the UI:
+Once the reconciler performs these actions, it will send the following information back to a queue from which `cp-service` will read and flow back up to the UI:
 ```json
 {
   "data_plane_id": "org_02s3owPQskuGXHE8vYsGSY",